-The good old Raymond Weil Lady Maestro line of ladies watches has fairly recently been updated with a new open-heart version.
-Growing noticeably in size, the updated timekeeper still features the easily recognizable design cues on its dial, including a clever use of guilloching and diamond-setting techniques.
+The good old Raymond Weil Lady Maestro line has fairly recently been updated with a new open-heart version.
+Finally available in different colors (including absolutely gorgeous one on a lime-green strap with reference number 2827-L5-00966) and growing noticeably in size, the updated timekeeper still features the easily recognizable design cues on its dial, including the clever use of guilloching and diamond-setting techniques.

-Frankly, I don’t really understand why people love “open heart” watches so much.
+Frankly, I don’t understand why people love “open heart” watches so much.

-Well, it is always a matter of personal preferences and if you are into this kind of design language, then this new Lady Maestro may be a very good candidate for a birthday or wedding gift.
+Well, it is always a matter of personal preferences and if you are into this kind of design language, then this new Lady Maestro may be a good candidate for a birthday or even a proposal/wedding gift.

 Its Breguet-type hands and the sunray guilloche pattern in the center of the natural white mother-of-pearl dial make it look irresistibly classic, while the alternately applied steel Roman numerals and clear diamonds provide it with dressy, even luxurious feel.